amirday/Neighborhood_Insights/backend/routing/README.md

-# Distance Calculator
+# Routing Module

-A robust distance calculation module for the Neighborhood Insights backend that provides accurate Haversine distance calculations between geographic coordinates.
+A comprehensive routing module for the Neighborhood Insights backend that provides both straight-line distance calculations and real-world routing with road snapping using OSRM.

 ## Features

+### Distance Calculator (Haversine)
 - **Multiple coordinate formats**: Support for tuples, dictionaries, and Coordinate objects
 - **Flexible distance calculations**: Calculate distances from one point to many points
 - **Nearest neighbor search**: Find closest coordinates with optional limits